Sa1f27/BureauEase-AI/README.md

 # DocHub-AI

 An AI-powered platform revolutionizing how Indians interact with government services and documentation.
-Built during the 48-hour CodeFest Hackathon in partnership with Edventure Park and Code for India.
+Built during the 48-hour CodeFest Hackathon

 ## 🎯 Problem Statement
 In India, millions struggle daily with: